Skip to content

 Requirements:

-• macOS: nothing extra — osascript is built-in and voxclip copies to clipboard via pbcopy.
+• macOS: osascript is built-in and voxclip copies via pbcopy; grant Microphone + Accessibility + Automation permissions as described above.

 • Linux X11: xclip for clipboard writes and xdotool for simulating the paste keystroke (apt install xclip xdotool / dnf install xclip xdotool).